Torfkopp/masterarbeit/chapters/introduction.typ

 which have proven their ability to tackle complex tasks.
 All modern DRLs use deep artificial neural networks (ANNs) at least for the policy (or several, e.g. for the critic).
+The choice of the architecture of these neural networks has a great influence on the performance and quality of the learning, as shown e.g. by @probst2019tunability.
-The actual parameter optimisation is usually done with gradient descent algorithms. descent algorithms.
-However, the architectures of these ANNs still have to be by the user, in addition to the hyperparameters of the algorithm. of the algorithm, which in itself has some disadvantages:
+But despite its importance, the choice is still mostly up to the user, which in itself has some disadvantages:
-The user may not have the extensive knowledge in the field of machine learning needed to optimise the network's architecture and hyperparameters.
-This may lead to the user choosing by themself or staying with the standard parameters, which are not adapted to the current task.
-Both cases can result in a subpar choice of hyperparameters and architecture, thus leading to an unsatisfying result since theses settings have a severe influence on the performance and quality of the learning, as shown e.g. by @probst2019tunability.
+The user may not have the extensive knowledge in the field of machine learning needed to optimise the network's architecture; thus the user may choose by themself or stay with the standard parameters, which are not adapted to the current task.
+Both cases can result in a subpar choice of a architecture, thus leading to an unsatisfying result.
-Additionally, because the agents are part of a critical infrastructure, the choice of hyperparameters and architecture has to be reasoned upon.
+Additionally, because the agents are part of a critical infrastructure, the choice of architecture has to be reasoned upon.
 \
+This leads to this work's hypothesis that the choice of a neural network's architecture can be automated with a NAS algorithm, which does this task in a way that improves upon the performance of a user picked architecture in a reasonable amount of time.

+// the choice of the neural network's architecture
+// can be automated with a NAS algorithm, which

+// The actual parameter optimisation is usually done with gradient descent algorithms.
+// descent algorithms.
+However, the architectures of these ANNs still have to be
+// by the user, in addition to the hyperparameters of the algorithm.
+// of the algorithm,
+// which in itself has some disadvantages:
+// The user may not have the extensive knowledge
+// in the field of machine learning needed to optimise
+// the network's architecture and hyperparameters.
+// This may lead to the user choosing by themself
+// or staying with the standard parameters, which are not adapted
+// to the current task.
+Both cases can result in a subpar choice of
+// hyperparameters and architecture, thus leading to an unsatisfying
+// result since theses settings have a severe influence on the
+// performance and quality of the learning, as shown e.g. by @probst2019tunability.
+// Additionally, because the agents are part of a critical infrastructure,
+// the choice of hyperparameters and architecture has to be reasoned upon.
+// \
-The goal of this work is thus to establish an algorithm to chose the architectures and hyperparameters for the machine learning algorithm automatically, in order to always have a good choice without the need for user input, which solves the problems stated above.
+// The goal of this work is thus to establish an algorithm
+// to chose the architectures and hyperparameters
+// for the machine learning algorithm automatically,
+// in order to always have a good choice without the need for user input,
+// which solves the problems stated above.

 /* OLD ONE
 Over the last years, agent systems and especially Multi-Agent Systems (MASs)  have emerged as one of the